gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 simpler interface provided by the cloud/data center vendor).

-As a second preliminary step, the user must encrypt the input and model files with her cryptographic (wrap) key and send these encrypted files to the remote storage accessible from the SGX platform (2).
+As a second preliminary step, the user must encrypt the input and model files with her encryption key and send these encrypted files to the remote storage accessible from the SGX platform (2).

 Next, the remote platform starts PyTorch inside of the SGX enclave.
 Meanwhile, the user starts the secret provisioning application on her own machine.
-The two machines establish a TLS connection using RA-TLS (3), the user verifies that the remote platform has a genuine up-to-date SGX processor and that the application runs in a genuine SGX enclave (4), and finally provisions the cryptographic wrap key to this remote platform (5).
+The two machines establish a TLS connection using RA-TLS (3), the user verifies that the remote platform has a genuine up-to-date SGX processor and that the application runs in a genuine SGX enclave (4), and finally provisions the encryption key to this remote platform (5).
 Note that during build time, Gramine informs the user of the expected measurements of the SGX application.

-After the cryptographic wrap key is provisioned, the remote platform may start executing the application.
+After the encryption key is provisioned, the remote platform may start executing the application.
 Gramine uses Encrypted FS to transparently decrypt the input and the model files using the provisioned key when the PyTorch application starts (6).
 The application then proceeds with execution on plaintext files (7).
-When the PyTorch script is finished, the output file is encrypted with the same cryptographic key and saved to the cloud provider's file storage (8).
+When the PyTorch script is finished, the output file is encrypted with the same encryption key and saved to the cloud provider's file storage (8).
 At this point, the encrypted output may be forwarded to the remote user who will decrypt it and analyze its contents.